Beirut Digital District

 Beirut Digital District (BDD) is a built community dedicated to creating a hub for the digital and creative industries in Lebanon.
 It was officially launched in September 2012 in the Bachoura district of Beirut as a government facilitated project established between ZRE s.a.l. (a private real-estate company), Berytech (an incubator accelerator for the development of startups in the ICT field), and The Ministry of Telecommunications, who acted as a facilitator and provided broadband internet and telephone infrastructure.

 CNN’s Andrew Stevens called BDD the powerhouse for startups in the Middle East.

 Location

 Beirut Digital District is located in the Bachoura district, the center of Beirut City, Lebanon.
-BDD is in close proximity to the airport and seaport, about 5 minutes away from downtown, and minutes away from American University of Beirut, Lebanese American University, Saint Joseph University, École Supérieure des Affaires, and Sagesse University.
+BDD is close to the airport and seaport, about 2 minutes away from downtown, and minutes away from American University of Beirut, Lebanese American University, Saint Joseph University, École Supérieure des Affaires, and Sagesse University.

 Facilities

 There are multiple amenities and services provided by Beirut Digital District: